fakedrtom/oncogemini/README.md

 Acknowledgements
 ================
 OncoGEMINI is being developed in the Quinlan lab (quinlanlab.org) at the University of Utah and is led by Tom Nicholas and Aaron Quinlan.
-Substantial contributions and discussions have been made by Michael Cormier, Brent Pedersen, Yi Qiao, Xiaomeng Huang, and Gabor Marth.